-Creatives have always flocked to the town of Paisley, since the days when the Renfrewshire mill town needed highly educated artists and designers to create its famous paisley-patterns.
+Creatives had always flocked to the town of Paisley since the days when the Renfrewshire mill town needed highly educated artists and designers to create its famous paisley patterns.

-Paisley Art Institute which has been supporting local talent since 1876.
-It holds an annual exhibition in the town centre, to showcase some of the most unique paintings and sculptures that have been created by some of Scotland’s top artists.
+Paisley Museum & Art Institute has been supporting local talent since 1876.
+It holds an annual exhibition of art galleries in the town centre to showcase some of the unique paintings and sculptures that some of Scotland’s top artists have created.

 Paisley Beer Festival